Trapster: Larry Curtiss

-Lawrence "Larry" Curtiss is a different version of Trapster that appeared in Iron Man Annual #12.
+Lawrence "Larry" Curtiss is a different version of Trapster who appeared in Iron Man Annual #12.
 Known as "Trapster", he was the assistant head of security for the Roxxon Oil Company and stole Peter Petruski's costume and weapons.
 He also had heat-seeking mini-missiles equipped with concussion charges and glue missiles (fired from paste-shooters).
 He used the Trapster's equipment to steal the inventions programs from Iron Man and desired to replace his boss as the head of security at Roxxon.
 However, he was discovered by his boss and defeated by Iron Man.